 A study of American literature from its beginnings to the Civil War.

-Prerequisite: Any Writing Based Inquiry Seminar (WBIS 188), or English 101, or English 110.
+Prerequisite: Writing 101, or Writing 188, or Writing 110.
 Writing assignments will be required.
 Class size limited to 32 students.

 - 214 – American Literature II (3 credits)

 A study of American literature from the Civil War to thepresent.